cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 and at the end of the file, add the following

 ```
-config dhcp 'lan_bat0'
+config dhcp 'default'
-        option interface 'lan_bat0'
+        option interface 'default'
-        option start 50		#start leasing at addr 192.168.10.50
+        option start '50'  ##start leasing at addr 192.168.10.50
-        option limit 100		#max leases, so for 100, leased addr goes from .50 to .149
+        option limit '100'  ##max leases, so for 100, leased addr goes from .50 to .149
-        option leasetime '3h'
+        option leasetime '6h'
         option ra 'server'
 ```

 **Save the file** and exit it.

 Finally, let's edit the [`/etc/config/firewall`](https://openwrt.org/docs/guide-user/firewall/firewall_configuration) config.
 Many things that can be done at the firewall level and for this reason, it's often the most overwhelming part of the configuration.
-Fortunately, in our case, all that we need to do here is simply **copy** the default `lan` config for the new `lan_bat0`.
+Fortunately, in our case, all that we need to do here is simply **copy** the default `lan` config for the new `default`.
 That is, anything that has `lan` we will

 1. copy the related config;
-2. paste it immediately below the equivalent default `lan` config;
+2. paste it immediately below the equivalent `lan` config;
-3. and then change `lan` for `lan_bat0` in the new config.
+3. and then change `lan` for `default` in the new config.

 Start by editing the `firewall` config file with `vi`, as follows